Who are the queens on Drag Race season 13? Full cast confirmed

 Published:

-The wait is over as RuPaul’s Drag Race is back for series 13 and we are now several episodes into this latest run.
+Season 13 of RuPaul’s Drag Race has been strutting its stuff down the runway, and we are currently five episodes into this latest run.

-After a trailer for series 13 of RuPaul’s Drag Race revealed a thrilling twist, we then found out who our list of queens were for this new run – and we have already had to say goodbye to one.
+Following a trailer for series 13 of RuPaul’s Drag Race which revealed a thrilling twist, we found out who our list of formidable queens were for this new run – and we have already had to bid farewell to two.

-But who is taking part in this series and who is set to bring the most glitz and glamour to the proceedings?
+Who are the queens taking part in series 13 and who is set to bring the drama and glamour to RuPaul’s challenges this year?

-Here’s all the tea on the Drag Race season 13 cast and all the details you need about who has been eliminated from the competition so far.
+We spill the tea on the Drag Race season 13 cast, including all the details you need about who has been eliminated from the competition so far.

 Who do you want to win?